tigera-solutions/cc-aks-zero-trust-workshop/modules/module-6-network-sets.md

-### Ingress and Egress access control using NetworkSets
+# Module 5 - Ingress and Egress access control using NetworkSets

+It's also possible to create network policies for controlling access from and to a specific domain name, or a list of domain names and ip addresses.
+Let's create some policies to verify this control in action.

 1. Implement DNS policy to allow the external endpoint access from a specific workload, e.g. `dev/centos`.